immich-app/immich/docs/docs/install/unraid.md

 />

 3. Select the cog ⚙️ next to Immich then click "**Edit Stack**"
-4. Click "**Compose File**" and then paste the entire contents of the [Immich Docker Compose](https://github.com/immich-app/immich/releases/latest/download/docker-compose.yml) file into the Unraid editor
+4. Click "**Compose File**" and then paste the entire contents of the [Immich Docker Compose](https://github.com/immich-app/immich/releases/latest/download/docker-compose.yml) file into the Unraid editor.
+Replace any text that may be in the text area by default.
     <details >
         <summary>Using an existing Postgres container?
 Click me!
 Otherwise proceed to step 5.</summary>
         <ul>